-Claremont School of Theology and University of the West have announced a commitment to collaborate.
-Each institution's graduate students will be able to take courses at either school for academic credit.
+Claremont School of Theology and University of the West collaborate in a variety of areas.
+Each institution's graduate students are able to take courses at either school for academic credit.
 University of the West is a Buddhist-founded university in Los Angeles County that is accredited by the Western Association of Schools and Colleges (WASC).
 In addition to its undergraduate degrees, it offers a number of graduate degrees in business and psychology, as well as a Master of Divinity in Buddhist Chaplaincy, and masters and doctor's degrees in Religious Studies, with Buddhist and/or Comparative Religions concentrations.